aditya-3645/aditya-3645/README.md

 # 🏆 Highlights

-- 🚀 Built AI-powered applications using LangChain, Streamlit and LLM APIs.
+✅ Built AI-powered applications using Python, LangChain, Streamlit and LLM APIs.

-- 🤖 Developed a Research Intelligence Platform using RAG.
+✅ Developed a multi-document Research Intelligence Platform using Retrieval-Augmented Generation (RAG).

-- 📧 Built an AI Job Application Manager using n8n, Gmail API and Telegram Bot.
-- 👁️ Worked on Computer Vision using OpenCV and YOLO.
+✅ Built Machine Learning models for predictive analytics.

-- 📊 Built dashboards using Power BI and Tableau.
+✅ Designed interactive dashboards using Power BI and Tableau.

-- 💡 Passionate about AI products that create measurable impact.
+✅ Solved business problems using SQL, EDA and Data Visualization.

+✅ Explored Computer Vision using OpenCV and YOLO.

+✅ Experience with Prompt Engineering, API Integration and AI workflow design.

 ---